BlaqueDevs/se-assignment-day-4-software-project-management-ginc-0/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+Defining the project scope clarifies what is included and excluded from the project, helping to set clear objectives and avoid scope creep.
+A Work Breakdown Structure (WBS) breaks the project into smaller, manageable tasks, aiding in planning, scheduling, and resource management.
+It improves communication and cost estimation by providing a detailed, organized view of the project's deliverables and tasks.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?